2007 NASCAR Nextel Cup Series: Budweiser Shootout

-This non-points race, which involves the previous season's pole winners and past Shootout winners, was held on Saturday, February 10, at Daytona International Speedway officially kicking off Speedweeks.
+This non-points race, which involves the previous season's pole winners and past Clash winners, was held on Saturday, February 10, at Daytona International Speedway officially kicking off Speedweeks.
 Two-time series champion Tony Stewart took the checkered flag, but as he did so, Dale Earnhardt Jr. made contact with the back bumper of Elliott Sadler, causing a five-car wreck less than 1000 feet from the start/finish line.

 One of the biggest headlines for the Shootout was that it would be the first Nextel Cup race to feature Toyota, and in the draw for starting spots, Dale Jarrett, a Toyota driver, drew the pole position.
 However, he slid to the back within four laps of the start, and stayed there for most of the race.
 Brian Vickers, the other Toyota driver in the event, started fourth, and though he went back-and-forth through the field, finished eighth.